jschaf/mccc/battle/hammelburg.md

 The mission was unusual in many regards.
 Patton had never before liberated POW camps.
 The precise location of the camp was unknown.
-After the raid started, Third Army would continue North, leaving Task Force Baum in Seventh Army's area of operations.
+After the raid started, Third Army would continue north, leaving Task Force Baum in Seventh Army's area of operations.
 Additionally, there was no reserve and dedicated air support was limited to one propeller plane to relay radio messages.
 The 60 miles to *Oflag XIII* would take Task Force Baum out of artillery range after 10 miles.
-Concerned about the feasibility of the mission, Abrams said the mission "doesn't have a chance" and that Baum's return would be miraculous.[@BaronBG2009RaidUntold, 22,28]
+Concerning the feasibility of the mission, Abrams said the mission "doesn't have a chance" and that Baum's return would be miraculous.[@BaronBG2009RaidUntold, 22,28]

 Baum quickly assembled his task force, hand-picking companies and elements from the 37th Tank Battalion and the 10th Armored Infantry Battalion.
-From the 10th Armored Infantry Battalion, Baum selected CPT Lange's Alpha Company and a 2LT Hoeffner's reconnaissance section.
+From the 10th Armored Infantry Battalion, Baum selected CPT Lange's Alpha Company and 2LT Hoeffner's reconnaissance section.
 From the 37th Tank Battalion, Baum received 2LT Nutto's Charlie Company, 2LT Weaver's Platoon from Delta Company and TSGT Graham's platoon of tank destroyers.
 The final composition of Task Force Baum